• Home

 For a casual job interview outfit consider a simple combination of a polo shirt and chino or khaki pants.
 Or you could swap the polo for an oxford cloth button down and denim jacket for the sartorially inclined.
 Stick with basic, solid colors such as neutral shades of blue, gray, brown, or white.

 And of course, make sure your getup fits you well.
 Not too baggy, not too tight.
 And make sure it is clean and pressed.
-For shoes, consider a pair of loafers, brogues, or dressy boots depending on the weather.
+For shoes, consider a pair of loafers, brogues, or dressier boots depending on the weather.

 Virtual Interview Attire